Vinuyans/voxelmorph/notes/inference_info.md

 ## Verrou

 Verrou is an instrumentation tool that uses MCA arithmetics to perturbe floating point operations.
-It can be used to test teh accuracy and stability of applications.
+It can be used to test the accuracy and stability of applications.
 The source code can be found [here](https://github.com/edf-hpc/verrou) and the docs [here](https://edf-hpc.github.io/verrou/vr-manual.html#idm6469)

 Running the SynthMorph model with Verrou produced fatal exception due to Verrou perturbing functions that are too critical.
 Therefore we had to find what these functions are and where they're located to be able to exclude them